The Federal Student Loan Forgiveness Guide

 Could You Walk Away From Your Student Loan Debt Without Paying Anything?

-WARNING: Thousands of qualified consumers won’t be getting student loan forgiveness on the public service program even though they believe they will be — because they forget to submit the employment certification form in step number three — or because they forget to recertify on time!
+WARNING: Thousands of qualified consumers won’t be getting loan forgiveness because they forget to submit the employment certification form every year.

 - government jobs – at a state, local or federal level